Connecting Bundles

 getting-started.jsonfile that defines the schema for your bundle's outputs

-Examine the Artifact Definition
+Examine the Resource Type

 Open artifact-definitions/getting-started.json and examine its structure: